GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-JavaScript, purely by accident, has become the most popular programming language in the world.
+Programming is a little bit like the army.
+Now that I'm out, it's neat to have had the experience.

-~ Douglas Crockford
+~ Wayne Ratliff
 <pre>

 </pre>